cbenoi1/EDA/buck/README.md

-This is a simnple buck converter.
+This is a simple buck converter.
 Kicad 6.0.
 Ready for JLCPCB.